gynaa78/Brexit-Data_Analytics_Final_Project/README.md

 The Story told:
-Being given the dataset, I used Excel formulas and statistal functions to firstly analyse the data, then used SQL for further analysis via queries and sub queries.
+Being given the dataset, I used Excel formulas and statistical functions to firstly analyse the data, then used SQL for further analysis via queries and sub queries.
 I then used Power BI and Tableau to create the visualisations based on the results from the Excel and SQL analysis.
 I also used python (Pandas and Seaborn) to create visualisations.

 The Brexit story goes like this: